BerniHiros/BernieHirosIT1025/Lab7/readme.md

  Is used with software engineering that is intended to provide a standard way to visualize the design of a system.

 ## Conclusion
-I liek that we are reviewing and adding in new file concepts.
+I like that we are reviewing and adding in new file concepts.
 I had a bit of difficulty with my python program and will look into solving this by using books on the subject.